 It’s no coincidence that we launched this whole “From Seed to Spoon” thing on Election Day.
 Don’t worry, I’m not going to get all political here.
 Honestly, I was going to be sad about the result no matter who won the election.
 I felt like neither candidate came anywhere close to representing who I am and the values I stand for.
 I walked into my polling place as a father of three and one on the way with a sense of dread for the future of our country and came out the door afterwards with an altered sense of purpose and a new mission.
 This story is about how the people I met on election day inspired me to help people grow food.

-First, I’ve got to tell a story about something I’ve felt compelled to do since the day I started this garden.
+First, I’ve got to tell a story about something I’ve felt compelled to do since the day we started our garden.
 The garden is one of my favorite places.
-I go there frequently to de-stress, read, write, or think through a problem.
+I work from home doing software development and I go there frequently to de-stress, read, write, or think through a problem.
 Heck, I’m here now writing this post.
 My backyard backs up to and overlooks the property for a children’s home for women and children that are going through hard times and need some help.
-I see the campus every day and somewhere along the way, I began to have this overwhelming feeling that I should help them somehow.
+I see their campus every day and somewhere along the way, I began to have this overwhelming feeling that I should help them somehow.
 I can’t explain it, I just felt called to help them.
-It’s been on my list of “things to do”, but I never made time for it.
+It’s been on my list of “things to do”, but I never made time for taking action on the feeling.